 Dr. Thomas Cross was born in Dublin, Ireland in 1816.
 He received his medical training in Glasgow, Scotland.
 He ventured to New York, where he met Dr. Rowley Pegley of Chatham.
 In 1841, both doctors ended up in practice together in Chatham.

 Dr. and Mrs. Cross were the parents of 2 children: Mary Cross (b.
 December 29th, 1842) and Rowland Cross (b.
 1844).

-Dr. and Mrs. Cross lost their daughter Mary in December of 1864.
-She was 21 years old when she died of tuberculosis.
+Dr. and Mrs. Cross lost their daughter Mary on the 19th of November, 1864.
+She was 21 years old when she died of tuberculosis at the age of 21.
 Their son Rowland, fell through a trapdoor in a warehouse in Chatham and he died on the 23rd of November, 1871.
 He was 27 years old at the time of his death.
 Mary and Rowland Cross are both buried in Ward E at Maple Leaf Cemetery in Chatham.
 Perhaps these tragedies were a catalyst for Dr. and Mrs. Cross to move to Ireland.
-They stayed in Ireland a short time and returned to Canada in 1875, and settled in Aylmer, Ontario (Elgin County).
-He moved to St Thomas, Ontario in 1880.
+They stayed in Ireland a short time and returned to Canada in 1875 and settled in Aylmer, Ontario (Elgin County).
+Dr. Cross moved to St Thomas, Ontario in 1880.

-Dr. Cross died in January of 1881 in St. Thomas and he was buried at Maple Leaf Cemetery, in Chatham.
-Mrs. Cross died in Strathroy on the 12th of April, 1904 at the age of 93.
+Dr. Cross was buried at Maple Leaf Cemetery.
+Mrs. Cross died in Strathroy on the 12th of April, 1904.
+She was also buried at Maple Leaf Cemetery in Chatham in the family plot.

-Cross Street in Chatham was named after Dr. Cross.
+Cross Street in Chatham is named after Dr. Cross.

 Photo: Courtesy of the Chatham-Kent Museum.
 Accession Number: 86.43.2